Lalbhai Dalpatbhai Museum Ahmedabad Entry Fee

 Ahmedabad has several museums that give tremendous opportunities to tourists to explore the rich history and culture of the city.
 Museum houses several artefacts that reflect the aspirations and imagination of Indian artists.

 Lalbhai Dalpatbhai Museum features a perfect blend of art and history with a massive collection of around 76000 handwritten Jain manuscripts including 500 illustrated ones and around 45000 printed books.
 An outstanding collection of manuscripts, miniature paintings and sculptures is sure to delight history buffs and art lovers.

 A museum meticulously maintained by the Lalbhai Dalpatbhai Bharatiya Sanskriti Vidyamandir, is home to an array of sculptures, manuscripts, art works, woodwork, beadwork, paintings and contemporary coins.

 There are information kiosks within the galleries giving an easy access to the information about the collection.
-L.D museum organizes workshops supporting the promotion of Indian art and culture.
-Since 2003, the Museum has a strong collaboration with the National Mission.
+The L.D museum organizes workshops supporting the promotion of Indian art and culture.
+Since 2003, the Museum has had a strong collaboration with the National Mission.

 History of Lalbhai Dalpatbhai Museum

 A renowned industrialist Shri Kasturbhai Lalbhai along with the famous monk and scholar Jain Acharya Muni Puniyavijayiji set up the Lalbhai Dalpatbhai Institute of Indology.
 Muni Puniyavijayiji gave all his valuable collection of manuscripts, bronze and cloth paintings to the institute.
 A thought of establishing a museum emerged as the collection grew in numbers and a need to safeguard it was realised.